os-climate/osc-dm-mesh-doc/README.md

 mesh environment offers a comprehensive suite of functionalities to streamline data operations across an interconnected network.

-This server enables users to register new data products, ensuring that all necessary metadata and configurations are systematically captured and cataloged.
-It also supports the discovery of data products, allowing users to efficiently search and access various data assets based on specific criteria.
-Moreover, the server provides tools for real-time observation of data product performance and utilization, facilitating proactive management and optimization.

-Additionally, it offers robust management capabilities, enabling administrators to update, modify, or remove data products as required, thereby maintaining the integrity and relevance of the Ecosystem Platform ecosystem.
+This server enables users to register new data products and access metadata about data products.
+Soon it will offer observability, usage, and management capabilities, enabling administrators to modify system information or data products.
-This server acts as a central hub for managing the lifecycle of data products, enhancing accessibility and operational efficiency within the Ecosystem Platform.
+In some respects, this server acts as a hub for managing the lifecycle of a data product.

 ### osc-dm-search-srv: Ecosystem Platform Search Server

 [osc-dm-search-srv](https://github.com/os-climate/osc-dm-search-srv)
-is a FastAPI-based search service for a Ecosystem Platform infrastructure is designed to enhance data discoverability through advanced search functionalities.
+is a FastAPI-based search service for our Ecosystem Platform.
 This service leverages a Vector database to facilitate natural language similarity searches, allowing users to find content that closely matches their queries in semantic meaning rather than just keyword alignment.

-It offers RESTful endpoints for adding content to the database, thus continually expanding the searchable dataset.
-Additionally, the search endpoint utilizes the vector database's capabilities to process and retrieve content based on the contextual similarity of the search terms provided by users, making it an effective tool for accessing a wide range of Ecosystem Platform resources through intuitive and natural language queries.
+It is designed to keep its content store updated with the most current and recent data product information.

 ### osc-dm-registrar-srv: Ecosystem Platform Registrar

 [osc-dm-registrar-srv](https://github.com/os-climate/osc-dm-registrar-srv)
-is a FastAPI service for a Ecosystem Platform environment is designed to handle the registration of, access to, and management of users, products, carts, and orders, centralizing crucial operational data in one robust platform.
+is a FastAPI service for a Ecosystem Platform that is designed to handle the registration of, access to, and management of users, products, carts, and orders, consistently managing crucial operational data in one platform.

 Utilizing ETCD as its underlying data store, the service benefits from ETCD's strong consistency, high availability, and key-value storage capabilities, ensuring a scalable and reliable infrastructure.
-This setup allows for efficient real-time operations across a distributed network, supporting a vast array of data transactions from user authentication to order processing.

 ### osc-dm-marketplace-ux: Ecosystem Platform Marketplace User Interface